ctrox/zeropod/README.md

 important ones:

 * Checkpointing is done using [CRIU](https://github.com/checkpoint-restore/criu).
-* After checkpointing a TCP socket is created in place of the application, the activator component is responsible for accepting a connection, closing the socket, restoring the process and then proxying the initial request(s) to the restored application.
+* After checkpointing, a TCP socket is created in place of the application.
+  The activator component is responsible for accepting a connection, closing the socket, restoring the process and then proxying the initial request(s) to the restored application.
 * All subsequent connections go directly to the application without any proxying and performance impact.
 * An eBPF trace is used to track the last TCP activity on the running